ilang-dev/i/README.md

 𝚒 is a peculiar deep learning framework in the making.
-The thing that makes 𝚒 different from other frameworks is that it does not have pimitive tensor ops.
+The thing that makes 𝚒 different from other frameworks is that it does not have primitive tensor ops.
 Instead, it uses "index expressions" — a simple but powerful language for applying scalar operations over multidimensional domains.
 Index expressions, or 𝚒-expressions, are the atomic computation units which are then combined